clydin/angular/packages/forms/signals/examples/03-cross-field-validation.md

 ---
 title: Signal Form with Cross-Field Validation
-summary: Implements a cross-field validator using `validateTree` to ensure two fields in a signal form are consistent with each other.
+summary: Implements a cross-field validator by applying a validator to one field that reactively depends on the value of another field.
 keywords:
   - signal forms
   - form
   - control
   - validation
   - cross-field validation
-  - validateTree
+  - valueOf
   - schema
   - minLength
   - submit